 - Annual Governance Statement this is the statutory report which the Committee approves in relation to the council's Statement of Accounts.
-It also incorporates a Council wide review of the effectiveness of governance and has been strengthened over the last 12 months to incorporate additional information on the Council's linked bodies. - Strategic Risk Register a regular review of the key risks the Council faces, and how the Committee can gain assurance that they are being well managed. - Internal Audit the ongoing work of, and reports from the Council's internal auditors. - External Audit the reports submitted to the Committee by the Council's external auditors Grant Thornton, and their annual audit of the Statement of Accounts. - The Council's compliance with the CIPFA Financial Management Code. - The work of the Council's Counter Fraud team.
+It also incorporates a Council wide review of the effectiveness of governance and has been strengthened over the last 12 months to incorporate additional information on the Council's linked bodies. - Strategic Risk Register a regular review of the key risks the Council faces, and how the Committee can gain assurance that they are being well managed. - Internal Audit the ongoing work of, and reports from the Council's internal auditors. - External Audit the reports submitted to the Committee by the Council's external auditors Grant Thornton, including their annual audit of the Statement of Accounts and Annual Report. - The Council's compliance with the CIPFA Financial Management Code. - The work of the Council's Counter Fraud team.

 From our examination of the Council's Risk Register and where control issues are raised by our internal and external auditors, we can summon senior Council officers to justify and answer questions on what actions are being taken to improve matters and how risks are being managed.
 Our ability to have access to all Council activities is a powerful tool and the committee intends to continue to 'call-in' key risks at various points throughout the year.
-During the year we held more detailed discussions around controls and risks on a diverse range of high-profile issues, including:
+During the year we held more detailed discussions around specific risks contained within the Council's strategic risk register: